 Employers are required to pay federal and state unemployment taxes.
 Generally, these taxes are not withheld from employee wages.
 Some states, however, require additional money to be withheld from employee wages for SUI.
 Tax rates differ by state, but usually, the more former employees who collect unemployment benefits, the higher the SUI tax rate for their former employer.

 Never scour the internet again for critical HR information.
-Paycor’s HR Support Center offers a of library human resources documents, checklists, templates and other tools to ensure you’re using the most up-to-date and compliant materials.
+Paycor’s HR Support Center offers a library of human resources documents, checklists, templates and other tools to ensure you’re using the most up-to-date and compliant materials.
 And with our On-Demand service, you can get answers from certified HR professionals at a fraction of the cost of consulting a lawyer.
-Learn more here.